Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

 Prioritise feedback!

-Many organisations already have deep-rooted candidate and network feedback cultures – especially when it comes to creating inclusive working cultures (and appropriate jobs) that take stock of disabilities – so we urge every employer, business owner and Hiring Manager to seek it where you can.
+Many organisations already have a deep-rooted candidate and network feedback cultures – especially when it comes to creating inclusive working cultures (and appropriate jobs) that take stock of disabilities – so we urge every employer, business owner and Hiring Manager to seek it where you can.

 The bottom line

-We urge every employer reading this to take a moment to fully parse the potential of bringing onboard a neurodiverse talent base for this year’s World Autism Acceptance Week.
+We urge every employer reading this to take a moment to fully parse the potential of bringing on board a neurodiverse talent base for this year’s World Autism Acceptance Week.
 We urge you to be a part of the change we all need to see!

 Similar posts:

-Building More Inclusive Working Cultures, Renaix Guide to Gender Inclusion and Cultural Diversity in Finance, Making Diversity Work – Implementing a Successful D&I Programme, Diversity in Skills and Education: 4 Ways to Be Fairly Compensated
+Building More Inclusive Working Cultures, Renaix Guide to Gender Inclusion and Cultural Diversity in Finance, Doing Diversity Work – Implementing a Successful D&I Programme, Diversity in Skills and Education: 4 Ways to Be Fairly Compensated

 Job Seekers